lmmentel/awesome-python-chemistry/README.md

 - [Atomic Silumation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/index.html) - Is a set of tools and modules for setting up, manipulating, running, visualizing and analyzing atomistic simulations.
 - [basis_set_exchange](https://github.com/MolSSI-BSE/basis_set_exchange) - A library containing basis sets for use in quantum chemistry calculations.
 In addition, this library has functionality for manipulation of basis set data.
 - [CACTVS](https://www.xemistry.com/academic/) - Cactvs is a universal, scriptable cheminformatics toolkit, with a large collection of modules for property computation, chemistry data file I/O and other tasks.
 - [cclib](https://cclib.github.io/) - A library for parsing output files various quantum chemical programs.
 - [cinfony](http://cinfony.github.io/) - A common API to several cheminformatics toolkits (Open Babel, RDKit, the CDK, Indigo, JChem, OPSIN and cheminformatics webservices).
 - [chemlab](http://chemlab.readthedocs.io/en/latest/index.html) - Is a library that can help the user with chemistry-relevant calculations.
 - [emmet](https://github.com/materialsproject/emmet) - A package to 'build' collections of materials properties from the output of computational materials calculations.
-- [FitSNAP](https://github.com/FitSNAP/FitSNAP) - A Package For Training SNAP Interatomic Potentials for use in the LAMMPS molecular dynamics package.
-- [FLARE](https://github.com/mir-group/flare) - A package for creating fast and accurate interatomic potentials.
 - [fromage](https://github.com/Crespo-Otero-group/fromage/) - The "FRamewOrk for Molecular AGgregate Excitations" enables localised QM/QM' excited state calculations in a solid state environment.
 - [GPAW](https://wiki.fysik.dtu.dk/gpaw/) - Is a density-functional theory (DFT) Python code based on the projector-augmented wave (PAW) method and the atomic simulation environment (ASE).
 - [horton](http://theochem.github.io/horton/2.0.1/index.html) - Helpful Open-source Research TOol for N-fermion system, a quantum-chemistry program that can perform computations involving model Hamiltonians.